This country-specific Q&A provides an overview to tax laws and regulations that may occur in Cyprus.

 The Cyprus tax system is fully compliant with OECD and EU norms.
 As regards the various categories of income:

 a.
 Business profits, adjusted for various disallowances and exemptions, are subject to tax at 12.5%.
+The intellectual property box regime gives greatly reduced rates of tax on income and gains from qualifying assets.

 b.
 The first EUR19,500 of annual employment income and domestic pension income is free of tax; the next EUR8,500 is subject to tax at 20%; the next EUR8,300 at 25%; the next EUR23,700 at 30% and any amount above EUR60,000 at 35%.
-Exemptions are available in the initial years of residence.
+Exemptions are available on earnings in the initial years of residence.
 The first EUR19,500 per year of Cyprus-source widow’s or widower’s pension is free of tax and tax is payable on the balance at 20%.
 The first EUR3,420 per year of foreign-source pension income is free of tax and tax is payable on the balance at 5%.
-The taxpayer may opt to be taxed on the standard basis if this is beneficial.
+The taxpayer may opt from year to year to be taxed on the standard basis if this is beneficial.

 c.
 The standard rate of VAT is 19%.
 Reduced rates of 5% and 9% apply to certain supplies.